LottieFiles/dotlottie-web/.changeset/fifty-drinks-melt.md

 '@lottiefiles/dotlottie-web': patch
 ---

-added a loadError fire when a render error occurs.
+added a renderError event fire when a render error occurs.